Obstetrician Gynecologist

 Hi, I am 8 weeks pregnant.
 I had an ultrasound last week with fetal heartbeat detected.
 My last pregnancy ended in miscarriage.
 Am I okay to fly for 3 hours next week?

-Asked by Rachel almost 9 years ago
+Asked by Rachel over 9 years ago

 Airplane travel is safe during pregnancy and is not associated with miscarriage.